 Prior to joining Aspire, she spent over 20 years of her career in high technology, specifically software localization.
-She has held various positions from software engineer, director of technical services, vice president of operations and most recently, project/program manager.
-She has a strong interest in math and has tutored elementary math in grades 1-5 and continues to tutor high school students in algebra and geometry.
-As an advisor to TenMarks Education, an online supplemental math program, Joseph was involved in consulting on the design and content of the program and website.
+She has held various positions from software engineer, director of technical services, vice president of operations.
+She has a strong interest in math and has tutored math in multiple grade levels.
+As an early advisor to TenMarks Education, an online supplemental math program, Joseph was involved in consulting on the design and content of the program and website.

-She received her BA from Boston College majoring in Computer Science and French, and minoring in Math.
-She also received an Entrepreneurial Management Certificate from Babson College.
+She earned her Bachelor's degree with a double major in Computer Science and French and a minor in Mathematics from Boston College.
+She also earned her Entrepreneurial Management Certificate from Babson College.

-Catherine Wakely is the Assistant for Data Management and Instructional Technology at Connected Beginnings, where she joined the staff in 2011.
-She got her B.S. in Animal Science from The University of Maine where she also worked for several years as an IT support consultant.
-She has also worked as an operations coordinator at Sun Life Financial.
+Catherine Wakely is the Training and Technology Specialist at Connected Beginnings Training Institute, where she joined the staff in 2011.
+Catherine specializes in coordinating all registration, database use, training participant data gathering and reporting for CBTI, Aspire, and the Department of Government, External Affairs & Community Impact at Wheelock College.
+She earned her B.S. in Animal Studies from the The University of Maine where she also worked for several years as an IT support consultant.
+Catherine has also served as an operations coordinator at Sun Life Financial.